The surfaces of all your teeth are always covered with a thin, sticky layer of bacteria. This layer of bacteria is called plaque.

 Dental floss or interdental brushes can help to remove plaque and small bits of food from between your teeth and under your gumline – these are areas that a toothbrush can't reach.
 It's important to use the correct technique, so ask for advice from your dentist or hygienist.

 However, even thorough brushing and flossing may not remove all plaque.
 This is because most people have irregularities in their teeth where plaque can build up and harden into tartar.
-This can only be removed by a dentist or hygienist using special tools in a process called scaling.
+This can only be removed with special tools during a scale and polish by your dentist or hygienist.

 Fluoride mouthwashes can help to prevent tooth decay.
 Some antiseptic mouthwashes reduce plaque bacteria on your teeth and help to prevent gum disease.
-If you use mouthwash to freshen your breath, talk to your dentist for advice as bad breath may be a sign of poor oral hygiene (see our frequently asked questions for more information).
+If you use mouthwash to freshen your breath, talk to your dentist for advice as bad breath may be a sign of poor oral hygiene.
 Always choose an alcohol-free mouthwash, read the information on the box or bottle and if you have any questions, ask your dentist or hygienist for advice.

 Control sugar in your diet